Understanding Your Pathology Report: Breast Cancer

 Ductal Carcinoma In Situ (DCIS)

 DCIS is the most common type of non-invasive breast cancer.
 It is sometimes called intraductal carcinoma.
 It is malignant (cancerous), and as it grows, the center of the tumor starts to die because it outgrows its blood supply.
-This area of dead tissue, called necrosis, can calcify (harden), which can be seen on a mammogram.
-DCIS tumors are further identified by how the cells appear under the microscope, classifying them into subtypes.
+This area of dead tissue, called necrosis, can calcify (harden), which can be seen on a mammogram (x-ray of your breast).
+DCIS tumors are further identified by how the cells look under the microscope, classifying them into subtypes.
 These subtypes are: comedo, papillary, micropapillary, solid, and cribiform.
 Many tumors will be a mix of two or more subtypes.
 In general, all types of DCIS are treated similarly.

 Lobular Carcinoma in Situ (LCIS)

-Cancer classified as LCIS doesn’t often have areas of necrosis or calcifications, so they are not easily seen on mammograms.
-LCIS is not considered a true cancer, rather an accumulation of abnormal cells in the lobule.
+Cancer classified as LCIS doesn’t usually have areas of necrosis or calcifications, so they are not easily seen on mammograms.
+LCIS is not considered a true cancer, it is an accumulation of abnormal cells in the lobule.
 It is considered a risk factor for developing breast cancer in the future in either breast.
-LCIS is often found incidentally (by chance) by the pathologist in a tissue specimen that was removed for another reason.
+LCIS is often found by chance by a pathologist in a tissue sample that was removed for another reason.

 Types of Invasive Breast Cancers